rashmichaudhary24/genai-learning-journal/02-AI-Fundamentals.md

 * How do foundation models differ architecturally from traditional machine learning models?
 * How do organizations practically implement responsible AI governance?
 * How do AI agents extend the capabilities of generative AI systems?

+## Personal Reflection

+One idea that stayed with me after studying AI fundamentals was Jonathan Adashek's observation that AI should not simply be added to existing ways of working.

+This led me to formulate a metaphor that resonated with me:

+> "AI isn't a garnish.
+It's an ingredient."

+A garnish decorates an existing dish.
+An ingredient changes the nature of the dish itself.

+I believe organizations that treat AI as an add-on may achieve incremental improvements, while organizations that redesign their operating models around AI may achieve transformational outcomes.

+This reinforced my view that AI adoption is fundamentally an organizational transformation challenge rather than merely a technology implementation exercise.